jay98/Search-Movie/README.md

 4. Display trending movies for both the day and the month.

 ### Engineering Improvements
-1. Find a better or lower res gif for top image view ( that's taking a perfor mance hit )
+1. Find a better or lower res gif for top image view ( that's taking a performance hit )
 2. Improve server configuration handling to dynamically fetch different image sizes based on device size.
 3. Set up more robust toolbars and better handle insets.